corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/serialization-default-evolution.md

-* Adding nullable properties
+* Adding nullable properties.
-* Adding non-nullable properties if, and only if, an annotated constructor is provided
+* Adding non-nullable properties *if* an annotated constructor is provided.
-* Removing properties
+* Removing properties.
-* Reordering constructor parameters
+* Reordering constructor parameters.

-## Adding Nullable Properties
+## Adding nullable properties

 The serialization framework allows nullable properties to be freely added.
 For example: